Ranking all 27 signings Tottenham made under Mauricio Pochettino

 For a long while it looked like Sissoko would be at the other end of this list, hovering somewhere around Stambouli and Fazio.

 After all, for a club which hardly splashes the cash, a £30million outlay on a player who started just eight Premier League games in his debut campaign tends to suggest a bit of a f*ck up.

-But, slowly but surely, Pochettino begun to iron out the inconsistency and unpredictability and turn Sissoko from a punchline of a right winger into a combative, all legs and lungs central midfielder.
+But, slowly but surely, Pochettino began to iron out the inconsistency and unpredictability and turn Sissoko from a punchline of a right-winger into a combative, all legs-and-lungs central midfielder.

 And it worked.

 7. Lucas Moura

 There was plenty of excitement when Spurs parted with £25million to land the forward from PSG, but it took the Brazil international six months to adapt to English football.

 After initially underwhelming, Moura shone in his first full season, most notably scoring that incredible second-half hat-trick at Ajax to fire Spurs to the Champions League final.